 What is Hospice and Palliative Medicine?

 Palliative medicine is a form of specialized medical care for patients with serious, life-limiting illnesses (cancer, CHF, COPD, ALS, Alzheimer’s dementia, and others).
 It focuses on improving a patient’s quality of life by managing distressing symptoms such as pain, dyspnea, anxiety, and others.
-Palliative medicine also helps to align a patient’s treatment goals with what is important to them while supporting them during the stress of a life-limiting illness.
+Palliative medicine also helps to align a patient’s treatment goals with what is most important to them while supporting them during the stress of a life-limiting illness.

-Hospice is a specialized form of palliative medicine that is given in the last six months of life.
+Hospice is a specialized form of palliative medicine that is provided in the last six months of life.
 Hospice can be provided in a patient’s home or in other facilities such as skilled nursing facilities, hospitals, and hospice facilities.